Juan-Christian-2711/Web-Development-Assignment-1/README.md

 # Web-Development-Assignment-1
-This is the website for the first web dev assignment.
+This is the website for my first web dev assignment.
 The website is about Star Trek, it's history and its impact on culture.